RaVeR76/BubbleBobbleBonkers/README.md

 new restart event listener which will allow the user to complete the restart of the game.
 I also changed the audio to the longer version, as the user has completed my game.
 The current level high score is also displayed as the first line of the game chat to show the user what they are up against.
-It is also displayed in the intro page by utilising the local storage. i devolped a High Score button where the user can call to see all the current scores of all the levels.
-There is also an option to reset all the high scores back to zero.
+It is also displayed in the intro page by utilising the local storage.
+I developed a High Score button where the user can call to see all the current scores of all the levels on the Intro page and the icon is the star.
+There is also an option to reset all the high scores back to zero within this jumbotron.

 * **Test**
 Tested this thoroughly as I had some issues within the intro page.
 On start up, it would display null but I have clarified this in the bug section.
-Once I had any little issues sorted and i let my wee testers test the high score through and through.
+Once I had any little issues sorted and I let my wee testers test the high score through and through.
 It all worked perfectly apart from new users never had a history of high scores so it displayed <b>null</b> when displaying the level high scores, in the gamezone chat.
 I fixed this bug by adding my checkScores function to the page start up and this checks if each level in memory is null.
 If it is, it will change it to zero.

 * **Result**
 The high score works really well and it is deffo a great addition to a game because it makes it that more enticing and addictive.
 It brings out the competitive nature of the user to try and beat their own score.
-It displays at start of each level and if a new high score, displays it in the level up / gameover jumbotron.
+It displays at the start of each level and if a new high score has be accomplished, it will display it in the level up / gameover jumbotron.

 * **Verdict**
 I am so happy how all my code and wee functions come together to allow me to have a High Score jumbotron and be able to reset all High Scores from this.
 Also, I love that the level High Score is displayed as the first line of text in the game chat ... which kind of says to the user
-"So you think you can beat me, amigo .... well come on ahead then" !!!
+<b><em>"So you think you can beat me, amigo .... well come on ahead then" !!!</em></b>

 ### **Contact Form**